November 13th-14th, 2018 | Cleveland, Ohio

 Federal Reserve Bank of Cleveland |Old Brooklyn Community Development Corporation | Cleveland Neighborhood Progress

 Themed “Building Advocacy for Middle Neighborhoods,” this convening will bring together the growing movement of practitioners, policymakers, and researchers dedicated to stabilizing “on the edge” neighborhoods around the country.
 Participants will share insights and learn about recent research efforts.
 The meeting will also provide practical information about how to mobilize support to better serve these communities.

-A Call for Session Proposals has been issued to help shape the agenda for the convening.
-The aim is to learn what plenary discussion and breakout topics would be most interesting and beneficial to practitioners.
-Session proposals are due Thursday, August 2, 2018.
+A Call for Session Proposals was issued to help shape the agenda for the convening and has closed.
+The aim was to learn what plenary discussion and breakout topics would be most interesting and beneficial to practitioners.
+Session proposals were due Thursday, August 2, 2018.

-If you have questions about the convening, contact Stephanie Sung at email@example.com.
+If you have questions or would like to attend the convening, contact Stephanie Sung at email@example.com.

-To join the mailing list, email Mark Leneker at firstname.lastname@example.org.
+To join the middle neighborhoods mailing list, email Mark Leneker at firstname.lastname@example.org.

 Click here to view the summary report from the first meeting in Baltimore (Nov 2017).